RendijsSmukulis/codevoid.io/content/running-gunicorn-aiohttp-in-docker.md

 Title: Hosting a Python web service in Gunicorn and Docker
-Date: 2017-04-16 10:20
+Date: 2017-04-25 10:20
 Category: Articles

 So you've written an aiohttp (or Flask, or Tornado..) app in Python, and want to run it as a production service.
 The easiest approach would be to simply run it in production the same way you do while developing, simply by calling `python server.py`.
-While this is a simple approach, and works well while developing, aiohttp is not a actually a webserver - it's a framework that is intended to be hosted in a production-ready webserver.
+While this is a simple approach, and works well while developing, aiohttp is not actually a webserver - it's a framework that is intended to be hosted in a production-ready webserver.
-One such webserver is [Gunicorn](http://gunicorn.org/), often used to host Python web services.
+One such webserver is [Gunicorn](http://gunicorn.org/), used to host Python-based web services.
 The main argument for using Gunicorn is raw performance: Gunicorn will run enough aiohttp processes to use all available CPU cores, while aiohttp's development webserver would only run it in a single process.
-Other benefits of hosting aiohttp inside Gunicorn are improved security and its configurability.
-There is a good post on this topic found on [serverfault](https://serverfault.com/questions/331256/why-do-i-need-nginx-and-something-like-gunicorn) by the Gunicorn's developer.
+Other benefits of using Gunicorn are improved security and its configurability.
+There is a good post on this topic found on
+[serverfault](https://serverfault.com/questions/331256/why-do-i-need-nginx-and-something-like-gunicorn)
+by the Gunicorn's developer.